5 Tips for Buying Manufacturing Property

 The Most Well-Known Secret in CRE

 We’ve said it once; we’ll say it again.
-Ask any real estate agent in any field about what’s most important when buying a property and chances are good that location will come up.
-When you’re buying a residential property, you need to consider local schools, the distance to the grocery store, etc. When buying an office park, you need to consider competition in your area, parking, the accessibility of your facility and more.
+Ask any real estate agent in any field what’s most important when buying a property, and chances are good that location will come up.
+When you’re buying a residential property, you need to consider local schools, the distance to the grocery store, etc. When buying an office park, you need to consider competition in your area, parking, the accessibility of your facility, and more.